akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 # Enable the tracking

 For each connection, you can choose whether you want to track it in [Data flows](connection-dashboard.html).
-To do so, check `Track this connection in the dashboard`, in the connection setting screen of the connection you want to track.
+To do so, check `Track in Data flows dashboard`, in the connection setting screen of the connection you want to track.

 ![Track checkbox](../img/track-checkbox.png)